Keishean Francois

-Keishean Francois (born 17 August 2003) is a footballer who plays the Douglas Royals.
+Keishean Francois (born 17 August 2003) is a footballer who plays for Whitecaps FC Academy in the British Columbia Premier League.
 Born in Canada, he represents Grenada at international level.

 Club career

 As a youth, Francois played for Coastal FC of the BC Soccer Premier League since at least 2016 when he competed with the club at the under-13 level.
 In 2019, he joined the academy of Major League Soccer club Vancouver Whitecaps FC.
 He played for the team's youth teams in the League1 British Columbia and was with the club during the league's inaugural season.
 In 2021, he took part in the first-team's training camp in Vancouver and Salt Lake City ahead of the 2021 Major League Soccer season.

 Francois left the Whitecaps Academy in 2022 to play college soccer for U Sports team Trinity Western Spartans.
 While in college, he also returned to the League1 British Columbia with Unity FC.
 He was named the club's MVP multiple times during the 2023 and 2024 seasons.
 After two seasons in which he made twenty-seven appearances and scored two goals for the Spartans, Francois transferred to Douglas College to play for its soccer team, the Royals, for the 2024 season.
 While playing for the Royals, the forward also competed with North Surrey FC of the Fraser Valley Soccer League.

+In 2026, he returned to played for the Whitecaps FC Academy in the British Columbia Premier League (re-branded from League1 British Columbia).